vygr/ChrysaLisp/docs/lisp/iteration.md

 ## Predication

-You can predicate over a sequence or slice of a sequence, forwards or backwards by use of the `(some! start end mode lambda (list seq ...))` function.
-You provide the function that will be called for the group of elements from each index position, you can decide if it'll exit if that function returns a `:nil` or not. `(some)` `(every)` `(notany)` and `(notevery)` are macros that assume the index values cover the full extent of the sequence and set the break out
+You can predicate over sequences or slices of sequences, forwards or backwards by use of the `(some! start end mode lambda (list seq ...))` function.
+You provide a function that will be called for the group of elements from each index position, you can decide if it'll exit if that function returns a `:nil` or not. `(some)` `(every)` `(notany)` and `(notevery)` are macros that assume the index values cover the full extent of the sequence and set the break out